"The Cliffs of Isle au Haut" Acadia 48 x 60" oil on panel

 Get out of the car and walk into the landscape.

 This seems obvious, but the effect of doing just that has been profound.
-After spending thousands of miles viewing the landscape from an automobile, this idea, to get out of the car, to walk into and be in the landscape, to really see and know it, is at the heart of my work as an artist... because I seek a direct relationship with the landscape through painting it.
+After spending thousands of miles viewing the landscape from an automobile, this idea, to get out of the car, to walk into and be in the landscape - to see it, hear it, feel it and know it - is at the heart of my work as an artist.
+I seek a direct relationship with the landscape through painting it.